 Be in the know.
 Here’s how:

-Driving and Road Conditions
+Driving and Road Conditions: Understanding the difference

 When you get updates from garrison Facebook, AFN radio or the Weather & Roads hotline, you will encounter two terms: driving conditions and road conditions.